Thank-you-Linus/Linus-Dashboard/docs/development/NOTIFICATION_IMPROVEMENTS.md

 ## 📝 New Files Created

 1. **`scripts/format-release-notes.sh`**
-   - Formats RELEASE_NOTES.md for GitHub with collapsible sections
+   - Formats RELEASE_NOTES.md in-place for GitHub with collapsible sections
-   - Creates RELEASE_NOTES_FORMATTED.md
+   - Transforms the file to be GitHub-compatible
    - Executable script

-2. **`RELEASE_NOTES_FORMATTED.md`** (generated)
-   - Formatted version for GitHub releases
-   - Automatically cleaned up after release

 ---